united-for-palestine/united-for-palestine.github.io/contribute.md

 ## Translators

-A few things on the sight need translating.
+A few things on the site need translating.
 The task will be to translate whenever new website features are added.

 Optionally you can contribute translated articles.